sergegoussev/nlpru/README.md

 # quickstart

 Once installed, you can call each method you require by importing it from nlpru.
-For example, let's say you have some data to preprocess,
+For example, let's say you have some tweets to process:

-To initiate either method, you first need to:

 ```python
 #import library